loomio/loomio_help/content/subscriptions/management/index.md

 Invoices raised in currencies other than in USD are converted at the daily Telegraphic Transfer rate plus 5%.

 ## Upgrade your plan
-To upgrade from a trial or free plan, [visit the upgrade page](https://www.loomio.org/upgrade).
+To upgrade from trial, go to your group page and click the 'Upgrade' button or [visit the upgrade page](https://www.loomio.org/upgrade).

 You will see a list of all the groups you belong to.

 Find the group you wish to upgrade and click the Upgrade link.

-Select the subscription plan you wish to purchase and click ‘Pay monthly’ or ‘Pay annually’ This link takes you to the Loomio billing portal operated by Chargify.
+Select the subscription plan you wish to purchase and click ‘Pay monthly’ or ‘Pay yearly’ This link takes you to the Loomio billing portal operated by Chargify.
 Here you can set up your subscription.
 Check the details of plan, price and payment frequency in the Plan Summary table are correct.

-Enter or paste in a coupon code if applicable and confirm that the price has been adjusted accordingly.
+Enter or copy/paste a coupon code if applicable and confirm that the price has been adjusted accordingly.

 Complete the required fields to set up your subscription, including: